puppetlabs/puppetdb/documentation/api/query/tutorial.markdown

     ["and",
       ["=", "name", "ipaddress"],
       ["in", "certname",
-        ["extract", "certname", ["select-resources",
+        ["extract", "certname", ["select_resources",
                                   ["and",
                                     ["=", "type", "Class"],
                                     ["=", "title", "Apache"]]]]

 This may appear a little daunting, so we'll look at it piecewise.

-Let's start with "select-resources".
+Let's start with "select_resources".
 This operator takes one argument, which is a resource query, and returns the results of that query, in exactly the form you would expect to see them if you did a plain resource query.